aaron-grau/curic/react/projects/todo_redux/README.md

 #### `requestTodos`

 In order to request `todos` from the backend, we need to send a `GET` request to the appropriate URL.
 We don't need to pass any information in order for this request to succeed, so the `action` that triggers this event will only need the appropriate `type` (`REQUEST_TODOS`).

-Your code will look like the following:
+Your code should look like the following:

 ```js
 export const requestTodos = () => ({
   type: REQUEST_TODOS